 A total of 138 bacterial families were found across the 28 sampled polyps.
 Of these, 104 bacterial families occurred in symbiotic (74 in Red Sea, 66 in Hong Kong) and 109 in bleached (89 in Red Sea, 69 in Hong Kong) polyps.
 The three most abundant families Rhodobacteraceae (25.8 %), Alteromonadaceae (14.6 %), and Moraxellaceae (10.1 %) together represented > 50 % of all sequences, and the 11 most abundant families represented > 75 % of all sequences.
 Symbiotic colonies were largely dominated by members of the two bacterial families Rhodobacteraceae and Alteromonadaceae.
 Except for the two Red Sea colonies RS1 and RS3 that were dominated by Moraxellaceae and Bacillaceae, or that showed no consistently dominant family across individual polyps, respectively.

 Bleached polyps were dominated by varying bacterial families, with inconsistent patterns between and within colonies and regions.
 In addition to the dominant families in symbiotic colonies, Endozoicomonadaceae, unclassified Cellvibrionales, and Amoebophilaceae became dominant in some bleached polyps.
 While members of the family Endozoicomonadaceae were the most abundant fraction in one bleached polyp (39 %; RS3), they were only present in 15 of the 28 polyps (7 symbiotic, 8 bleached), and with low relative abundance (mean 2.2 % in symbiotic, and 8.9 % in bleached).
-No single taxon (neither at ASV nor at bacterial familiy level) was significantly different in relative abundance between symbiotic and bleached polyps, regardless of whether samples from the Red Sea and Hong Kong were considered together or separately (Wilcoxon test with Benjamini-Hochman correction, all P > 0.05).